Information Technology: Academic Information

 Graduates of the program will be able to analyze and solve complex technological issues and feel comfortable assuming managerial or executive roles in their organizations.

-Learn more about the the Master of Science in Information Technology in the KU Catalog.
+Learn more about the Master of Science in Information Technology in the KU Catalog.

 Graduate Certificate in Cybersecurity

-The Graduate Certificate in Information Security and Assurance (ISA) is a 12-credit graduate-level certificate designed to provide advanced knowledge of information security concepts, governance, fundamental and emerging technologies in network security and computer systems security, as well as proficiency in security policies, procedures, risk management and audit.
+The Graduate Certificate in Cybersecurity is a 12-credit graduate-level certificate designed to provide advanced knowledge of information security concepts, governance, fundamental and emerging technologies in network security and computer systems security, as well as proficiency in security policies, procedures, risk management, and audit.

 The purpose of this graduate certificate is to offer a practitioner-oriented credential in the information security area to students who are seeking an opportunity for more focused study.

-Learn more about the the Graduate Certificate in Cybersecurity in the KU Catalog.
+Learn more about the Graduate Certificate in Cybersecurity in the KU Catalog.

 Graduate Certificate in Software Engineering and Management